How to: Write Data to a Uniform Grid

 Configure the Data Workflow Component

-Next, set up the Data Workflow, which pulls the first row object from the Data Table and outputs it to the Hidden component.
+Next, set up the Data Workflow to retrieve the first row object from the Data Table component and output it to a Hidden component.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow in column 2 of the Columns component, below the Hidden component.
+1. Drag and drop a Data Workflow component in the second column of the col1 Columns component, below the dtPeopleRow Data Table component.

 Configure the Input Operator